 He currently serves on the Board of Alamos Gold Inc. as well as their merger partner AuRico Gold Inc., PRO Real Investment Trust and he is the currently Chair of the Public Service Superannuation Plan Trustee Inc. Previously Ron has served on the Canada Pension Plan Investment Board which manages $270 billion dollars of CPP funds.
 Ron served as Chair of the Acadia Board of Governors from 2004 to 2009 and is currently Chair of the Advancement Committee.
 Ron has served on Board and Audit Committees of seven Canadian public companies and numerous not-for-profit organizations over the past 30 years.

 Dr. Krista Jangaard

-Dr. Krista Jangaard is the IWK Health Centre’s Interim CEO.
+Dr. Krista Jangaard is the IWK Health Centre’s President & CEO.
 Krista first joined the IWK in 1996 in the division of Neonatal-Perinatal Medicine.
 In 2008, she assumed the role of Medical Director of the Neonatal Intensive Care Unit and in 2010 became the Neonatal-Perinatal Medicine Division Head.
 In addition, Krista is an associate professor at Dalhousie University in the department of pediatrics and the department of obstetrics and gynecology.